-Müll is a continuation of my Senior Project.
+The MP Series is a continuation of my Senior Project.
 Through my extensive research I realized the growing problem that plastic trash causes.
 I decided to design and make several products and launch a Kickstarter to get the word out about recycling.
 Thus, we are reducing the amount of plastic trash in the environment together.
+To date, we have successfully removed tens of thousands of plastic bags from the environment.

-Müll contains the MP series, a set of organizational devices to de-clutter our personal spaces (the opposite of what plastic trash does) as well as two perfect little cubes.
+The MP series is a set of organizational devices to help de-clutter our personal spaces (the opposite of what plastic trash does).
+MP stands for mortar and pestle, which is a form I've always been fond of.

 We like to travel.
 In our travels we realized it is super inconvenient to charge all your devices, especially in the airport.
 You have to find a plug, pull out all your devices, try and sort out and de-clutter your cords, charge your devices, then put them all away when it is time to go.
 We designed a backpack to solve this problem.